coffeebank/coffeebank/README.md

 Have you ever wondered, *"if only that website's shade of gray was darker..."*?
 Or, you know that almost-perfect Discord bot for hugs and kisses, but always *requires* a @mention so you can never say `=hug server` to your friends?
 Yes, this is literally why I learned how to code.

-Come join me on my journey of stumbling through this wonderful land of programming :) Not for any particular reason (I'm not a Computer Science major), but I sure as heck hope some of my code can help you better engage with the technology around you!
-[Have questions?
+Come join me on my journey of stumbling through this wonderful land of programming :) I'm no computer scientist, but I hope some of my code can be useful to your needs!
+[Have questions about my projects?
 Reach me on Discord 📬](https://coffeebank.github.io/discord)

 <!--